 Maintaining pigs on concrete or entirely on slatted floors, as on intensive farms, can successfully control those parasites that have intermediate hosts or that require pasture conditions for transmission.
 Steam cleaning is highly effective in killing eggs and larvae.

-The management approach for outdoor situations and nonconcrete floors is aimed at avoiding a buildup of eggs and larvae within the area.
-Good sanitation is critical because fecal-oral transmission, through the contamination of food, soil, or bedding, is the primary route by which pigs become infected.
-Direct sunlight or dry conditions shorten the survival of some eggs and larvae because moisture and warmth are needed for their development and survival, which probably accounts for decreased transmission during hot and cold months.
-Thermophilic composting of feces and/or bedding before use as fertilizer inactivates Ascaris suum and Trichuris suis eggs.
+The management approach for outdoor situations and porous floors is aimed at avoiding a buildup of eggs and larvae within the area.
+Good sanitation is critical because fecal-oral transmission, via the contamination of food, soil, or bedding, is the primary route by which pigs become infected.
+Direct sunlight or dry conditions shorten the survival time of some eggs and larvae because moisture and warmth are needed for their development and survival.
+This probably accounts for decreased transmission during hot and cold months.
+Thermophilic composting of feces or bedding before use as fertilizer inactivates Ascaris suum and Trichuris suis eggs.
 Both can survive for a few hours at 50°C but only a few minutes at 55°C.

 Most disinfectants in use on farms, unfortunately, are not effective against parasite eggs, especially those of A suum and T suis.
 Moving uninfected animals to safe pastures helps decrease parasite buildup; however, eggs of A suum and T suis are capable of surviving 6–9 and 5–11 years, respectively, in the environment, and reinfection will occur even with 2–3 years of pasture rest.
 If it is not possible to rotate pastures, pigs may continuously occupy infested ground that cannot be cleaned.
 In these situations, parasites can build up quickly, and control may be impossible without the regular use of anthelmintics.
 Anthelmintic treatments can be incorporated into any broader program as needed, although they should not be the sole basis of a control program.